wizzdi/segmantix/README.md

 To use SegmantiX, you need to implement the following interfaces.
 These can be implemented in-memory or persisted, depending on your application's requirements:

 - `IInstanceGroup`: A group of instances to manage permissions for.
-- `IInstanceGroupLink`: A link between an instance and an instance group.
 - `IOperation`: An operation, such as read/write/delete/admin, or custom operations like `deleteAccount`.
 - `IOperationGroup`: A group of operations.
 - `IOperationGroupLink`: A link between an operation and a group.
 - `IRole`: A role.
-- `IRoleSecurity`: Security granted to a role.
+- `IRoleSecurityLink`: Security granted to a role.
-- `ISecurity`: Security that grants access to an instance, instance group, or type under specific or all operations.
+- `ISecurityLink`: Security Link grants access to an instance, instance group, or type under specific or all operations.
 - `ISecurityContext`: Holds the user, their roles/tenants, and the current operation.
-- `ISecurityGroup`: A group of securities that logically belong together.
+- `ISecurityGroup`: A group of security links that logically belong together.
 - `ITenant`: A tenant.
-- `ITenantSecurity`: Security for a tenant.
+- `ITenantSecurityLink`: Security Link for a tenant.
 - `IUser`: A user.
-- `IUserSecurity`: Security for a user.
+- `IUserSecurityLink`: Security Link for a user.

 Additionally, you need to implement the following components:

 - `Cache`: Caches the results of `SecurityLinkProvider` to avoid fetching repeatedly.
 - `FieldPathProvider`: Extracts the required paths for executing a secured query from a JPA root.
-- `InstanceGroupLinkProvider`: Provides links for given instance groups.
 - `OperationGroupLinkProvider`: Provides operations for given operation groups.
 - `SecurityLinkProvider`: Provides a list of relevant links based on a security context.